The Popover Conspiracy

 1/4 tsp salt

 You’ll need a couple of popover pans, or failing that, a couple of cupcake or muffin pans.
-These should be buttered and put into a 450 degree oven until just before the butter burns.
-Beat the eggs, then pour the milk into the beaten eggs and beat them together.
-Pour the mixture into the sifted flour, add the salt, and beat them all together.
+I use seasoned iron muffin pans.
+Do not use teflon coated pans.
+The teflon starts to wear off with use and the popovers start sticking to the pans.
+The pans should be preheated in a 450 degree oven.
+Beat the eggs, then pour the milk and salt into the beaten eggs and beat them all together.
+Pour the mixture into the sifted flour and mix them together gently.
+Don’t beat the liquid ingredients into the flour.
+Mix them together just until they are barely combined.

-Sprinkle a little flour into the bottom of each cup of the tray and then pour the popover mix in, filling each cup about 3/4 of the way.
-This is an effort to get the popovers to stick to the sprinkled flour and not to the pan itself.
-For that matter, greasing the pans with butter in the first place is part of the same effort.
-Popovers sticking to the pan so that they are difficult to extract is an existential danger here.
-The pans should be hot enough so that the mix should sizzle a little as it pours in.
+Take the preheated pans out of the oven and lightly spray them with PAM olive oil cooking spray.
+This will prevent the popovers from sticking to the pans.
+Pour the popover mix in, filling each cup about 3/4 of the way.
+Popovers sticking to the pan so that they are difficult to extract is an existential danger, and the PAM spray fixes this problem entirely.
+The pans should be hot enough so that the batter should sizzle a little as it pours in.

 Put the pans in the oven and bake for 15 minutes at 450 degrees, then turn the heat down to 350 degrees and bake for about 20 minutes more.
 When they’re done, put lots of butter in them and wolf them down without pausing for breath.